 Can I Give My Dog Shots at Home or Should I Take Him to the Vet?

-Is It Possible to Self-Administer Dog Vaccine?
+Is It Possible to Self-Administer Dog Vaccines?

 You may be wondering: “Can I give my dog shots at home?”
-While the short answer is yes, most people can give their dogs a shot, other questions to ask are: “Should I give my dog shots?” or "What shots does my dog really need, and what shots should we avoid?"
+While the short answer is yes, most people can give their dogs a shot, other questions to ask are:

 How Much Do Dog Vaccinations Cost?